odabugs/kof13-hitboxes/README.txt

 Developer contact: pdk.odabugs@gmail.com
 This document was last edited on June 29, 2014

-THIS vIEWER IS STILL IN VERY EARLY DEVELOPMENT.
+THIS VIEWER IS STILL IN VERY EARLY DEVELOPMENT.
 Many thing may still be broken, and there may still be mistakes.
 We're hard at work to make the viewer more user-friendly, but working correctly is our highest priority.